6120 Environmental Health Inspector

 If you have any questions regarding this recruitment or application process, please contact the exam analyst, Lillian Louie, by telephone at 415-554-2912, or by email at Lillian.Louie@sfdph.org

-Qualified candidates will be invited to the oral performance examination process designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: knowledge of environmental health sciences; knowledge of local, state and federal laws and regulations; knowledge of field inspection methods, techniques and procedures; ability to analyze and solve problems; human relations ability; and written communication ability.
+Candidates who meet the Minimum Qualifications will be invited to take a written multiple-choice test designed to measure the knowledge, skills and/or abilities in job related areas required for the position which may include but not be limited to: Knowledge of environmental health sciences; knowledge of federal, state and local laws, ordinances, rules and regulations; knowledge of field inspection methods, techniques and procedures; ability to analyze and solve problems; written communication abilities; interpersonal relations ability.

 The duration of the eligible list resulting from this examination process will be of six (6) months, and may be extended with the approval of the Human Resources Director.